Lead at Superfund Sites: Technical Assistance

 - Charles Partridge (firstname.lastname@example.org) EPA Region 8, Denver, Colorado

 - Michele Burgess (email@example.com) EPA Office of Superfund Remediation and Technology Innovation, Washington, D.C.

 If a legal concern for confidentiality exists, documents should be submitted to the Lead Committee through regional legal counsel.

 Response from the Lead Committee

-The purpose of a Lead Committee review is to provide scientifically sound and consistent guidance to assist Regions and States in the appropriate use of the IEUBK model (or other risk assessment methodologies).
-The Lead Committee's written response and recommendations offer scientific support for the appropriate applications of the IEUBK model; however, Regions and States are neither required nor obligated to implement Lead Committee recommendations in site-specific risk assessments.
+The purpose of a Lead Committee review is to provide scientifically sound and consistent guidance to assist states and EPA regional offices in the appropriate use of the IEUBK model (or other risk assessment methodologies).
+The Lead Committee's written response and recommendations offer scientific support for the appropriate applications of the IEUBK model; however, states and EPA Regions are neither required nor obligated to implement Lead Committee recommendations in site-specific risk assessments.

 Questions concerning the use of the IEUBK software may be submitted to the TRW hotline.

-Questions may be submitted to the TRW hotline in either of the following ways:
+Questions may be submitted to the TRW hotline:

 - For Lead questions, send an e-mail to firstname.lastname@example.org.